francisrstokes/Jazz-Chordr/README.md

 ![Screenshot of the application running](screenshot.png)

-Memorise jazz chords by playing the corresponding chord on screen, which changes every few seconds.
+Memorise the basic jazz chords.

 Use the slider to extend or shorten the time between chord changes.